LLM Reference

 Deep dive

-The capability footprint differs most on multimodal input: Qwen3.5-Flash, reasoning mode: Trinity-Large-Thinking, function calling: Trinity-Large-Thinking, tool use: Trinity-Large-Thinking, and structured outputs: Trinity-Large-Thinking.
+The capability footprint differs most on vision: Qwen3.5-Flash, multimodal input: Qwen3.5-Flash, reasoning mode: Trinity-Large-Thinking, function calling: Trinity-Large-Thinking, tool use: Trinity-Large-Thinking, and structured outputs: Trinity-Large-Thinking.
 Both models share the core language-model surface, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Qwen3.5-Flash lists $0.1/1M input and $0.4/1M output tokens, while Trinity-Large-Thinking lists $0.22/1M input and $0.85/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Qwen3.5-Flash lower by about $0.22 per million blended tokens.
-Availability is 1 providers versus 2, so concentration risk also matters.
+For cost, Qwen3.5-Flash lists $0.07/1M input and $0.26/1M output tokens on the cheapest tracked provider, while Trinity-Large-Thinking lists $0.22/1M input and $0.85/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts Qwen3.5-Flash lower by about $0.28 per million blended tokens.
+Availability is 3 providers versus 3, so concentration risk also matters.

 FAQ